 Check your fuse box

 - If the system shuts down, there may be a breaker flipped or a fuse blown.
-A tripped breaker may occur in a thunderstorm, but if Gaithersburg hasn't seen any severe weather, there may be a more pressing problem that’s causing the breaker to trip.
+A tripped breaker may occur in a thunderstorm, but if Gaithersburg hasn't seen any severe weather, there may be a more serious problem that’s causing the breaker to trip.
 If the breaker in question gets tripped again soon after you flip it back on, call Parker Pearce Service Experts at 301-476-4577.

-Expert HVAC repair technicians at Parker Pearce Service Experts are on call 24/7/365 to fix these and other common AC problems.
+Expert HVAC repair technicians at Parker Pearce are on call 24/7/365 to fix these and other common AC problems.
 Call 301-476-4577 or use our online scheduler today for fast, reliable AC repair service from the best technicians in town.